Robin270/advent_of_code/README.md

 ![Advent of Code in Python](https://blog.pythondiscord.com/content/images/2021/03/AoC_banner.png "Advent of Code in Python") My **Python** solutions to the **[Advent of Code event](https://adventofcode.com/)**.

 All of them were done **purely on my own**.
 This means I haven't searched for solutions or any other help connected directly to the task.
 This basically means I didn't cheat – if there is ever something missing, then it means I didn't successfully solve it.
-But of course I was using Google a lot for those basic things I know about but never seem to be able to remember the syntax or whatever – but we're all like this, right? :sweat-smile:
+But of course I was using Google a lot for those basic things I know about but never seem to be able to remember the syntax or whatever – but we're all like this, right? :sweat_smile:

 And very important to mention is that this is why these solutions are not always the cleanest, most straight-forward, fastest or most efficient ones.
 But they're 100% working and that is what matters.
 At least for me, since I really enjoy it as a part of the endless process of self-improvement.